 The latest controversial report into raptor numbers has attributed the decline in Scotland’s golden eagle population to illegal poisoning on managed grouse moors.

-Would you like to appear on our site?
-We offer sponsored articles and advertising to put you in front of our readers.
+Would you like to speak to our readers?
+We offer sponsored articles and advertising to put you in front of our audience.
 Find out more.The report, A Conservation Framework for Golden Eagles: implications for their conservation and management in Scotland, by Scottish Natural Heritage (SNH) was published on 2 July.

 It stated that parts of Scotland no longer have viable populations of native golden eagles, despite having the ideal habitat conditions for the species to thrive.